From Data Center IoT Telemetry to Data Analytics Chatbots -- Virtual Knowledge Graph is All You Need: Acknowledgment

 \section{Acknowledgment}

-This research was partly supported by the HE EU DECICE project (g.a.
-101092582), the HE EU Graph-Massivizer project (g.a.
-101093202), and SPOKE 1: Future HPC \& Big Data by PNRR.
+This research was partly supported by EuroHPC JU SEANERGYS (g.a.
+101177590), HE EU DECICE project (g.a.
+101092582), HE EU Graph-Massivizer project (g.a.
+101093202), and Spoke “FutureHPC \& BigData” of the ICSC-Centro Nazionale di Ricerca in “High Performance Computing, Big Data \& Quantum Computing”, funded by the EU – NextGenerationEU.
 We also thank CINECA for their collaboration and for providing access to their computing resources.